 I have suffered with depression on and off for years but recently came out of this severe low point with a brand new attitude to tackle hardships and live life to the fullest.
-I am doing this by attempting a thru-hike of the AT in 2017.
-Currently, I am working two jobs as a server/bartender to pay for gear and add to my savings.
-I was raised deep in the Blue Ridge mountains of Virginia and after I (hopefully) complete this insane endeavor, I plan on settling down on my parents' farm and living in a self-sustainable manner.
+This led me to attempting a flip flop thru-hike of the AT in 2017, making it approximately 700 miles before having to leave due to knee issues.
+I am hoping to continue LASHing the trail until completion.
+I grew up deep in the middle of nowhere in Virginia and have loved exploring more of my beloved Appalachian Mountains.

 Let's talk about pre-trail life for a minute.
 I mean really get down to the honest, gritty, details.
 As in all of those late nights spent in front a